How to Press Flowers and Leaves

 3. Leave undisturbed in a warm, dry place for at least four weeks (possibly less) until the paper and the flowers are perfectly dry

-4. Check on flowers every week and change blotter paper until paper and flowers are dry.
+4. Check on flowers weekly and change blotter paper until the paper and flowers are dry.

 5. Using tweezers, gently move the delicate dried flowers from the paper to mount on a card, and affix them carefully with a little diluted white glue, especially the sturdier parts (stem, leaves, buds).